binarytrails/website2.0/frontend/static/frontend/md/quests/archlinux-macbook.md

         </tr>
     </table>

     If you are worrying about the root partition size, you must understand that your heavy personal files will be located at your /home partition.
-Hence, they won't be directly on your root.
-It is a good idea to use a separate home partition in order to protect your files during the maintenance of your system or in a scenario of a migration to a different distribution.
+Thus, they won't be directly on your root.
+It is a good idea to use a separate home partition in order to protect your files during the maintenance of your system or in a scenario of migration to a different distribution.
 That, I might say, is a very plausible scenario.

         > df -h
         Filesystem             Size  Used Avail Use% Mounted on /dev/mapper/cryptroot   50G   15G   32G  32% /

-    After 7 months on Arch Linux and a whole bunch on installs only 15G were used.
+    After 7 months on Arch Linux and a whole bunch on installs, only 15G were used.

         # cgdisk example
         First sector (2048, default = ...): [Enter]